10 Fascinating Historical Sites in Niue

 3. Laufoli Umu Pit

 On the east coast of Niue, the Laufoli Umu Pit is nestled in the Huvalu Forest Conservation Area alongside the island’s circular road.
-Laufoli was a legendary toa (warrior) who, upon hearing of his brother’s death, made an umu pit (a traditional ground oven) to leap into and take his own life so that his enemies could not kill him themselves.
+Laufoli was a legendary toa (warrior) who, upon hearing of his brother’s death, made an umu pit (a traditional ground oven) to leap into and take his own life so that his enemies could not have the honour of killing him themselves.
 Visitors to the site can see a distinct dip in the ground in a cordoned-off area.
 See more sights worth visiting on the east coast in the 7 Best Sea Tracks on the East Coast of Niue.

 Location: Tuafutu, Huvalu Forest Conservation Area, east coast.